SnowBroScott/possibly-a-hero-canonical/decision-log.md

 can now."
 And then the Brawler unleashes.
 Combat function: range and pursuit — covers what the Brawler can't reach.
 Perimeter pressure while the Brawler anchors close.

+SUPERSESSION NOTE (June 15, 2026): Giggles' combat function is RANGED DPS.
+The earlier "range and pursuit" language is retired.
+"Pursuit" is not a distinct companion role — the companion roles frame uses two DPS bands, ranged and melee.
+Giggles is ranged DPS (Brawler is melee, can't reach); Rose is melee DPS (Tactician is stationary, can't close).
+Giggles does not pursue; she covers the perimeter by fire.

 Archetype: Rocket and Groot.
 The dynamic is borrowed.
 The characters are original.
 Name origin: sounds delicate.
 Isn't.